MckenlyChau/e_commerce_case_study/README.md

 **Insight** Revenue spikes sharply in March, followed by a notable dip in April—indicating potential seasonal effects or the end of a promotional campaign.
 From there, revenue climbs steadily throughout Q4, culminating in a December peak likely driven by holiday shopping behavior.

 ![Churn Trend](visuals/tableau/churn_trend.PNG)
-**Insight** Customer churn spiked notably in March 2011.
-Since the UK accounts for the majority of sales, this surge is likely tied to the widespread UK Spending Cut Protests during that period.
+**Insight** Customer churn spiked notably in **March 2011**.
+Since the **UK accounts for the majority of sales**, this surge is likely tied to the widespread **UK spending cut protests** during that period.
 The resulting economic uncertainty may have impacted consumer confidence and contributed to the increased churn rate.

+For context, see this contemporaneous news coverage: [The Guardian – *Anti-cuts march swells to 400,000*](https://www.theguardian.com/world/2011/mar/26/anti-cuts-march-swells-400000).

 ![Customer Trend](visuals/tableau/customer_trend.PNG)
 **Insight** Retail shoppers steadily increased their spending throughout the year, showing consistent growth.
 In contrast, wholesale activity dipped noticeably in October before rebounding sharply—suggesting bulk purchasing in preparation for the holiday season and inventory restocking.